larscom/xbox360-controller-manager/README.md

 # XBOX 360 Controller Manager

-This project is the website for the `XBOX 360 Controller Manager` application for PC (windows only).

 Turn off multiple wireless XBOX 360 controllers simultaneously and see the battery status of each controller.

 ## Supports